TerminalsandCoffee/terraform-beginner-bootcamp-2023/README.md

 #### env command

-We can list out all Environment Varibales (Env Vars) using the 'env' command
+We can list out all Environment Variables (Env Vars) using the 'env' command

 We can filter specific env vars using grep eg. 'env | grep AWS_'

 #### Setting and Unsetting Env Vars

-In the terminal we can set using 'export Hello='world'
+In the terminal, we can set using 'export Hello='world'

-In the terminal we unset using 'unset HELLO'
+In the terminal, we unset using 'unset HELLO'

 We can set an env var temporarily when just running a command